l3p-cv/lost/docs/docs/developing_pipelines/lost_cli.md

 > ```

 After a successful login we can start the pipeline import.
-For this import we will use the lost command line tools.
+For this import, we will use the lost command line tools.
 To import a pipeline project we use a program called *import_pipe_project.py*.
 This program expects the path to the *pipeline project* as argument.